Uditmathur2604/Infosys-Springboard-Food-Brand-Project/README.md

 - Developed a dual-method sentiment analysis engine:
     1. Rule-Based Classification: Created a `SentimentCategory` column in Power Query based on numerical ratings (e.g., Rating >= 4 is "Positive").
     2. AI/NLP Classification: Integrated a Python script with the **VADER** library to perform sentiment analysis on generated feedback text, creating `SentimentScore_AI` and `SentimentCategory_AI` columns.
-- Enriched the dataset by creating a `DynamicFeedback` column that synthetically generates contextual review text[cite: 454, 458].
+- Enriched the dataset by creating a `DynamicFeedback` column that synthetically generates contextual review text.

 #### Module 3: Product Insights Module
 - Developed a suite of advanced DAX measures to evaluate sales, revenue, and customer ratings at a granular level.